One Health Care Community One

 reading and discussing one story.

-“Fidelity,” a story by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about a rural farming family’s struggle to cope with the local health care system at a relative’s end of life.
+“Fidelity,” by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about the struggle of a family in a rural farming community to cope with medical care provided to a relative at the end of life.

 Research shows that narrative medicine